gcharang/KomodoPlatform-wiki/BarterDEX-API-Summary-by-Category.md

 ```

 #### enable
-This method enables a coin by connecting to a local running coin daemon.
+This method enables a coin by connecting to a locally running native coin daemon.
 To be eligible for trading a coin must be enabled and the daemon should be running.

 Sample File Contents:
 ```shell